Nigel Evans cleared of sex offences

-LONDON Nigel Evans, a former deputy speaker of Britain's parliament, was cleared on Thursday of sexual assault and a rape charge and said afterwards he had been through 11 months of 'hell'.
+LONDON Nigel Evans, a former deputy speaker of the Commons, was cleared on Thursday of sexual assault and a rape charge and said afterwards he had been through 11 months of 'hell'.

 The 56-year-old openly gay MP, who was vice chairman of Prime Minister David Cameron's Conservative Party from 1999 to 2001, had been accused of offences against seven young men, including alleged incidents inside the Houses of Parliament.